-Although the STI is still moving below “regression line “ , but one need to bear in mind and take note that world stock market is such a complicated and intricated , anything happen in other part of the world will definitely affect the price move of STI.
+Although the STI is still moving below “regression line “, but one needs to bear in mind and take note that the world stock market is such a complicated and intricated, anything happens in other parts of the world will definitely affect the price move of STI.

 Below link to a pdf file that written by Mark Yusko (Former head of the endowment at the University of North Carolina) has great detail on investment strategies and philosophy from one of the renowned value investor – Seth Klarman :

 ( you may just read till page 32 on value investing )